damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 * [Accounts Receivable](#ar)
 * [Cash Receipt](#cash-receipt)

-### General information
+### Company phone number

-When needing to fill in details of our contact information you can take the addressess of the offices for reference.
+When needing to fill in details of GitLab's contact information you can take the addressess of the offices for reference.
-If a phone number is asked, leaving this field empty is our default answer, otherwise if this does not work you can use the RingCentral number (+1-415-761-1791)
+If a phone number is asked, leaving this field empty is our default answer, otherwise if this does not work you can use the general number (+1-415-761-1791), but be aware that this number simply guides to a voice message that refers the caller back to contacting us via email.

 ## Processing Payroll  <a name="payroll"></a>